Tomoko Masuzawa

-Tomoko Masuzawa is Professor Emerita of Comparative Literature and History at the University of Michigan.
+Tomoko Masuzawa (fl.
+1979 - present) is professor emerita of Comparative Literature and History at the University of Michigan.
 In 1979, she received her MA in religious studies at Yale University.
 Masuzawa received her PhD in Religious Studies from University of California Santa Barbara in 1985.
-European intellectual history (19th century), discourses on religion, history of religion, and psychoanalysis are Masuzawa’s fields of study.
+European intellectual history (19th century), discourses on religion, history of religion, and psychoanalysis are Masuzawa's fields of study.